graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

-### Object Type Extension
+### Object Extensions

 ObjectTypeExtension :
   - extend type Name ImplementsInterfaces?
 Directives[Const]?
 FieldDefinitions
   - extend type Name ImplementsInterfaces?
 Directives[Const]
   - extend type Name ImplementsInterfaces

-Object type extensions are used to represent a type which has been extended from some original type.
+Object type extensions are used to represent a type which has been extended from
+some original type.
 For example, this might be used to represent local data, or
 by a GraphQL service which is itself an extension of another GraphQL service.

 In this example, a local data field is added to a `Story` type: